-And here are just a few extra gift ideas for tea lovers, from the budget end of the market up to a real dream gift!
+And here are couple of extra gift ideas for tea lovers, ranging from the budget end of the market up to a real dream gift!

-Sock are always a popular gift at Christmas, and these are perfect for the tea lover in your life!
+Socks are always a popular gift and these ones are perfect for the tea lover in your life!

-They’re soft, cosy and warm, perfect for wearing when you’re snuggling up at home in the winter.
-And the cheeky message on the bottom might just get you a brew delivered to you on the sofa!
+They’re soft, cosy and warm, perfect for snuggling up at home.
+And the cheeky message on the bottom might just get them a brew while they relax on the sofa!

 You’ll find plenty of similar designs both on Amazon and over at Etsy.